System Administration Commands ntpdc(1M)

 cated host(s) immediately.
 Otherwise, ntpdc will attempt to

--4 Force DNS resolution of following host names on the
+read interactive format commands from the standard input.-4 Force DNS resolution of following host names on the

--6 Force DNS resolution of following host names on the
+command line to the IPv4 namespace.-6 Force DNS resolution of following host names on the

-command line to the IPv6 namespace.
+command line to the IPv6 namespace.-c command

-command and is added to the list of commands to be exe-
+The argument command is interpreted as an interactivecommand and is added to the list of commands to be exe-

 cuted on the specified host(s).
 Multiple -c options may

--i Force ntpdc to operate in interactive mode.
+be given.-i Force ntpdc to operate in interactive mode.
 Prompts

-will be written to the standard output and commands read from the standard input.
+will be written to the standard output and commands read from the standard input.-l Obtain a list of peers which are known to the

 server(s).
 This switch is equivalent to -c listpeers.